open-spaced-repetition/fsrs4anki-helper/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 FSRS Helper is an Anki add-on that supports [FSRS](https://github.com/open-spaced-repetition/fsrs4anki) algorithm.
-It has eight main features:
+It has nine main features:

 - **Reschedule** cards based on their entire review histories.
 - **Postpone** a selected number of due cards.
 - **Advance** a selected number of undue cards.
+- **Schedule a Break** to redistribute cards due during an upcoming period when you'll be away from Anki.
 - **Balance** the load during rescheduling (based on fuzz).
 - Less Anki on **Easy Days** (such as weekends) during rescheduling (based on load balance).
 - **Disperse** Siblings (cards with the same note) to avoid interference & reminder.